Diesel (company): Fashion lines

 While the most popular Diesel apparel item has been denim wear, the company has expanded to include additional forms of clothing.
 The company has created leather jackets, women's dresses, and other items.
 In 1998, Diesel founded an offshoot label called Diesel StyleLab, which produced higher end fashion designs beyond more traditional denim jeans.
 In the 2000s, the company began to license its brand to other retail manufacturers, in order to create new product categories.
 These lines included the sunglasses line Diesel Eyewear in partnership with Marcolin, the jewels and watches line Diesel Watches in partnership with Fossil, the fragrance line in partnership with L'Oréal.
 The production of each line involves supervision from Diesel itself.
 Diesel has also partnered with Moroso, Seletti, Scavolini, Foscarini, and Berti to create a home furnishings line called Diesel Living, with Bugaboo to create strollers, with AVG to create helmets, with Ducati, and with Fiat to create a limited edition Fiat 500.
 Diesel also produces limited edition lines of jeans.

 As of 2003, according to Women's Wear Daily, Diesel had three distinct fashion lines, "Diesel Style Lab, the most pricey fashion-forward designer label; Diesel, a fashion brand that still focuses heavily on denim, and 55DSL, the board sport-inspired streetwear line that blends fashion and function."
 Style Lab and 55DSL are now defunct.

-Currently there are two lines at Diesel: Diesel and Diesel Black Gold.
-Diesel Black Gold is the luxury ready-to-wear line and was launched in 2008 during the New York Fashion Week.
-The new line combined Diesel's original expertise in denim and casual wear with the craftsmanship of tailoring.
-Through its collections of artfully distressed denim and leather, new twists on traditional garments and iconic blends of past and future, Diesel Black Gold has become the largest non-designer label in the contemporary high-end fashion market, and has successfully managed to become a casual alternative to other luxury brands.
-In 2013 Diesel underwent a re-branding effort, reorganizing both the business structure and marketing methodologies.
+From 2008 to 2018, there were two lines: Diesel and Diesel Black Gold.
+Diesel Black Gold was the luxury ready-to-wear line and was launched in 2008 during the New York Fashion Week.
+The line elevated Diesel's denim expertise by introducing elements of tailoring.
+Diesel Black Gold was positioned as a casual alternative to other luxury brands.
+In 2013, Diesel underwent a re-branding effort, reorganizing both the business structure and marketing methodologies.

+As of 2023, Diesel does not have any diffusion lines or sub-brands.